swiss-territorial-data-lab/proj-borderpoints/README.md

 python scripts/sandbox/get_point_bbox_size.py config/config_sandbox.yaml
 ```

 It produces a csv file with the info about the maximum size of border points at each scale.
+This maximum size at each scale is then used as the overlap distance for the tile production.
 The file must then be passed as parameter in the data preparation.

 **Dataset with GT**